olidacombe/dotfiles/dot_config/nvim/README.md

 ## TODO

 + A mapping which take a line like `use('bla/whatever.nvim')` and takes you to the git repo in your browser
++ reinstate a tree preview mapping (like what I think `<Tab>` previously did) - see the file while keeping focus on the tree buffer

 ## Small Things to Try Out